PriscillaDuah14/ATM_MACHINE/Readme.md

 The program includes error messages for invalid PIN entries, invalid choices, and incorrect deposit or withdrawal amounts, guiding users to correct the errors.

 ## Sample Program Run
+WELCOME TO THE ATM!

 Enter your PIN: **
 Incorrect PIN.
 Try again.
 Enter your PIN: **
 Incorrect PIN.
 Try again.
 Enter your PIN: **
-Welcome!

 Main Menu:
 1. Check Balance
 2. Deposit Funds
 3. Withdraw Funds
 4. Change PIN
+5. Check for withdrawable amount
-5. Exit
+6. Exit
 Choose an option (1-6): 1
-Your current balance is: 5000
+Your current balance is: 2500

 Choose an option (1-6): 2
 Enter amount to deposit: 1000
-New balance after deposit: 6000
+New balance after deposit: 35000

 Choose an option (1-6): 3
 Enter amount to withdraw: 500
-New balance after withdrawal: 5500
+New balance after withdrawal: 2500

 Choose an option (1-6): 4
 Enter your current PIN: **
 Enter your new 4-digit PIN: **
 Confirm your new PIN: **
 Your PIN has been changed successfully.

+Choose an option (1-6): 5
+Checking to see how much is withdrawable.
+Enter any amount: 49 You cannot withdraw less $50.
+Please try again.

 Choose an option (1-6): 6
 Thank you for using the ATM.
 You made a total deposit of 1000 and a total withdrawal of 500.